 If you use a social media management tool, try to use its “schedule post” feature more often based on your audience’s behavior and geography.

-If you have original content that is timeless (we marketers call it evergreen content), consider reposting it on a regular basis.
+If you have original content that is timeless (we marketers call it evergreen content), consider reposting it regularly.
 Again, fans’ news feeds are busy; they may not have seen it the first time.
 Or they might not have been a fan of your page the first time you posted it!

 Even if your post timing is impeccable and your content is prizeworthy, Facebook still does not let all your fans see your super-optimized content.

-There are quick ways to promote your posts and there are super targeted ways to reach a likely-to-engage audience.
+There are quick ways to promote your posts and there are super-targeted ways to reach a likely-to-engage audience.
 Inevitably, it’ll be up to you as to which approach you’ll take.
 But with a bit of advertising dollars behind your post, you’re bound to get more reach.
-And if that content is good, you should see your engagement and people talking about this numbers increase as well.
+And if that content is good, you should see your engagement and people talking about the increase of this number as well.